AFRIKA

 community.
 It still killed people, it still killed alot of people.
 At

-away, almost on purpose!’.
-We don’t want genocide.
-They’re like, ‘we
+away, almost on purpose!.
+We dont want genocide.
+Theyre like,

 always find a way of killing black people in their own communities,